Pediatric Otolaryngology-Head and Neck Surgery Fellowship

 2017-2018: Alycia Spinner, MD (University of Nevada Las Vegas, Pediatric Otolaryngology Division, Las Vegas, NV)

-2018-2019: Ryan Belcher, MD (Vanderbilt Children’s Hospital, Vanderbilt University Medical Center, Nashville, TN; Vanderbilt Cleft and Craniofacial Team; Surgery Co-director, Vanderbilt Children’s Pediatric Thyroid Nodule and Cancer Program)
+2018-2019: Ryan Belcher, MD, MPH (Vanderbilt Children’s Hospital, Vanderbilt University Medical Center, Nashville, TN; Vanderbilt Cleft and Craniofacial Team; Surgery Co-director, Vanderbilt Children’s Pediatric Thyroid Nodule and Cancer Program)

 2019-2020: Peter Karempelis, MD (Pediatric Ear, Nose, & Throat Specialists, Petersburg, FL; also affiliated with Johns Hopkins All Children’s Hospital in St. Petersburg, FL)